+Looking for all the best things to do in Dorset for your next British staycation?
+I’ve got you covered!
 Now that I’m living in the UK on a more permanent basis again, I’ve finally decided to do that thing I’m always saying I want to do and start producing more content about my home country!
 Starting with Dorset – the county where I grew up in the south west of England.
-When I was a teenager I was always itching to get out, and I thought there was nowhere on earth more boring than Dorset.
-Now that I’m older, I’ve discovered a newfound appreciation for my home county – and there’s a lot more going on than I thought!

 Along with my lovely dad, who is possibly the proudest Dorseter (Dorsetonian?) in the world, I put together this fab list of unique things to do in Dorset.
 A proper insider’s guide!
 Not all of them are completely exclusive to Dorset, but they are all pretty unusual.
 And while some are new discoveries for me, most are old favourites – so this is a tried and true local’s guide to Dorset!
 Enjoy…